vSphere with Tanzu Leveraging NSX ALB-Part-1: Avi Controller Deployment & Configuration

 This is what my lab topology looks like.

-In my lab, I am having the below subnets/IP Pools configured.
+In my lab, I am having the following subnets/IP pools configured.

 NSX ALB Deployment

-Once you have downloaded Avi Controller OVA, deploy it using the standard VMware ova deployment procedure.
+Once you have downloaded the Avi Controller OVA, deploy it using the standard VMware OVA deployment procedure.

 Deployment is pretty simple.
-You just need to punch in details of the management port group/ IP address details.
+You need to punch in the details of the management port group/IP address.

 Once the OVA is deployed and the Controller VM boots up, access the UI by typing https://<avi-controller-fqdn>/

-Configure a password and email account for the admin user and click on Create Account.
+Configure a password and email account for the admin user and click Create Account.

-Provide DNS Servers, DNS Search Domain, and Backup Passphrase to be used for the controller VM.
+Provide DNS Servers, DNS Search Domain, and Backup Passphrase for the controller VM.

 Scroll down on the same page to enter NTP details.
 Hit Next to continue.

-If you have an email server configured in your environment, enter the details of the server here and hit next.
-For Lab/POC it can be left default as shown in the below screenshot.
+If you have an email server in your environment, enter the server details and hit next.
+For Lab/POC, it can be left as the default, as shown in the screenshot below.

-- Make sure Avi Controller gets write Acess to VC by toggling the Permissions button.
+• Make sure Avi Controller gets write access to VC by toggling the Permissions button.

 Select the Datacenter where Avi Service Engines will be deployed.

-Select the management network port group and specify IP Address details.
-Configure an IP Address Pool, which will be consumed by Service Engines when virtual services will be configured.
+Select the management network port group and specify IP address details.
+Configure an IP address pool, which will be consumed by Service Engines when virtual services are configured.

 And that’s it for the initial configuration.
 You will be redirected to the Applications Dashboard page.